Melissa Hill

-Melissa Hill (born January 8, 1970) is a former pornographic actress and director.
+Melissa Hill is an American pornographic film actress and director.
 She was inducted into the AVN Hall of Fame in 2014 and XRCO Hall of Fame in 2015.

 Career

 Hill began her career in the adult entertainment industry in 1992 by first modeling in photo spreads in magazines such as Club, Hustler, and High Society.
 She proceeded to start acting in adult films a year later and appeared in more than 200 movies, for a wide variety of producers, over the next ten years until her retirement from hardcore.
 Over the course of her career, she was nominated for several AVN Awards.
 Hill won the Best Actress—Film award in 1997 for Penetrator 2 (Pleasure Productions).
 In 1998, she was named Best Supporting Actress—Film for Paul Thomas' Bad Wives (Vivid Entertainment).
 In a 2015 interview, she claimed she retired in part because she did not want to age on camera and in part because she felt her career had reached a "plateau", and she found herself not getting another contract and not wanting to succumb to plastic surgery.